hashgraph/hedera-nft-auction-demo/README.md

 set the following properties according to your Hedera account and refund key details

 _Note:
-The operator id/key is used to query the hedera network (free queries)
+The operator id/key is used to query the hedera network for the token's metadata if present (FileId in memo) and issue or sign scheduled transactions._
-* It is also used to set the submit key for the auction topic and also for creating the auction account, submitting auction creation messages to the topic.
+* _It is also used by the auction administrator to set the submit key for the auction topic and also for creating the auction account and submitting auction creation messages to the topic._
-* And optionally creating a token to auction, then transferring it to the auction account_
+* _And optionally creating a token to auction, then transferring it to the auction account_

 * `OPERATOR_ID=` (input your account id for the Hedera network)
 * `OPERATOR_KEY=` (input your private key associated with the Hedera account above - 302xxxx)
 * `REFUND_KEY=` (Same as operator key for testing purposes)
 * `TRANSFER_ON_WIN=`true

-You may edit additional parameters such as `MIRROR_PROVIDER`, etc... if you wish
+You may edit additional parameters such as `MIRROR_PROVIDER`, etc... if you wish (although only the hedera mirror API is supported at this time).

 #### Javascript UI